 In addition, security cameras run the risk of being tampered with if someone is determined enough to commit his crime anyway.
 Ask yourself whether you want thieves to know you have cameras or not.
 If you do, you may want to consider having cheap fake cameras (dummies) in easy-to-see places and your more valuable cameras hidden, so if a thief tampers with the visible cameras, you’ll have them on tape using the hidden security camera while they commit the crime.

 Both indoor and outdoor security camera placement decides if your camera will work at its best.
-Take a look at these common mistakes so you can avoid them when considering where to place cameras for home security.
+Take a look at these common mistakes so you can avoid them when considering where to place home security cameras.

 1. Forget to Secure Indoor and Outdoor Surveillance Cameras.